Ingest data from Apache Kafka and Amazon MSK by API

-You can use the Imply Polaris Connections v2 API and Jobs v2 API to ingest event data from Apache Kafka streams, including from Amazon Managed Streaming for Apache Kafka (MSK).
-Amazon MSK is a fully managed, cloud-native service for Apache Kafka.
+You can use the Imply Polaris Connections v1 API and Jobs v1 API to ingest event data from Apache Kafka topics.
+Kafka connections support Amazon Managed Streaming for Apache Kafka (MSK).

-This topic covers the process to create a connection to Kafka or MSK.
+This topic covers the process to create a connection and ingest data from Kafka using the Polaris API.

 Prerequisites